instead-hub/instead/doc/stead3-en.md

 - me() - returns the current player;
 - here() - returns the current scene.
 - from([w]) - returns the room from which the transition to your current scene.
-- new(constructor, arguments) - creates a new dinamicheskogo object (to be described later);
+- new(constructor, arguments) - creates a new dynamic object (to be described later);
 - delete(w) - deletes the dynamic object;
 - gamefile(file, [reset?]) - load dynamically the file with the game;